 Click the titles below for more information.

-In Toronto, the new program will be delivered in partnership by Adventure Place, Aisling Discoveries Child and Family Centre, The Etobicoke Children’s Centre, Geneva Centre for Autism, with lead agencies Surrey Place Centre and Kerry’s Place Autism Services.
-The partnership will deliver outcome oriented and evidence based behaviour services under the name Toronto Autism Services.
+In Toronto, the new program is being delivered in partnership by Adventure Place, Aisling Discoveries Child and Family Centre, The Etobicoke Children’s Centre, Geneva Centre for Autism, with lead agencies Surrey Place Centre and Kerry’s Place Autism Services.
+The partnership delivers outcome oriented and evidence based behaviour services under the name Toronto Autism Services.

 In Toronto, families can contact Surrey Place Centre at (416) 925-5141, ext.
 2289 to refer to services for their children and youths as part of the single point of access.
 General inquiries about the new program can be directed to Surrey Place Centre at (416) 925-5141, ext.
 2700, or the Ministry of Children and Youth Services at (416) 327-6790.

 In partnership with the Griffin Centre‘s Community Support Network, our Toronto Region offers an in-home consultation program for families and caregivers of youth (12 to 18 years of age) with ASD.
-An Autism Consultant and Griffin Centre social worker offer families consultation and supports on a time-limited basis (3 to 6 months), it is for youth with a diagnoses of ASD ages 12-18.
+An Autism Consultant and Griffin Centre Social Worker offer families consultation and supports on a time-limited basis (3 to 6 months), it is for youth with a diagnosis of ASD ages 12-18.
 Please call Griffin Centre intake at (416) 222-1153.

 Evenings and weekends at Kerry’s Place Autism Services in the Toronto Region focus on developing leisure skills, following personal pursuits, enjoying family time, taking courses, making friends and having fun for individuals we support through our residential services.
 For those individuals living on their own or with their families, Kerry’s Place Autism Services assists in connecting them with social, recreational and leisure activities within their local communities.

-Facilitated by a Kerry’s Place Autism Consultant and expert volunteers/mentors, this group meets on Monday evenings from 6pm to 8pm at the Resource Centre.
-The focus of the Social Skills Group is on skill-building, social interaction, fostering friendships, improving communication and having fun!
-For more information view the Social Skills Group Flyer
+Facilitated by a Kerry’s Place Autism Services Autism Consultant, this group meets on Monday evenings from 6pm to 8pm at 222 Lesmill Rd.
+This is a leisure based group, and focuses on social interaction, fostering friendships, and having fun!
+For more information, please call 416-537-2000.

 This recreational program is associated with the Ontario Special Olympics and is open to 10 individuals of any age and/or ability with ASD.
 The Swim Club meets on Wednesday evenings from 8pm to 9pm and runs from September to June at the Holland Bloorview Kids Rehab, located at 150 Kilgour Road.
 Volunteers are needed and welcomed!
 For more information, please view the Swim Club Flyer